 With such an enchanting name, it’s no surprise that Rainbow River is home to a variety of natural wonders.
-Only 1 hour and 36 minutes away, Rainbow Springs is one of the best springs near Tampa.
+Only 1 hour and 36 minutes away, Rainbow Springs is one of the best springs near Tampa for tubing.

 Its history spans back centuries when native Floridians regularly visited these sapphire waters, believed to have magical healing powers.

 Jump off of docks or swing off of ropes tied to tree limbs.
-You will share the water with turtles, basking in the sun on logs while heron and blue ibis flutter by.
+You will share the water with turtles, basking in the sun on logs while herons and ibis flutter by.

 Three Sisters Springs

 Three Sister Springs originates in King’s Bay before emptying into the Gulf of Mexico.
-Only accessible by boat access, these springs near Tampa have earned their nickname as a “water lover’s paradise” with a multitude of activities and wildlife to see.
+Only accessible by boat, these springs near Tampa have earned their nickname as a “water lover’s paradise” with a multitude of activities and wildlife to see.

 If you head to Three Sister Springs, you can spot wild manatees at the Florida Manatee Festival!
 This is one of the few places you can still swim with these magnificent creatures.